 Application Deadline: Dec.
 1.

-For more information, contact the pre-pharmacy advisor.
+For more information, contact the pre-professional advisor.

 Vice President for Academic Affairs